kaustubhhakim/ocra/README.md

 The code is written in Python.
 Before runnning OCRA on a personal computer, Python 3 needs to be installed.
 Additionally, the following libraries are required.
 Please follow the steps below.

+New conda environment

+> conda create --name ocra reaktoro

+Activate conda environment

+> conda activate ocra

+Add conda-forge channel to find Reaktoro

+> conda config --add channels conda-forge

 Reaktoro installation

 > conda install reaktoro

-New conda environment

-> conda create --name rkt reaktoro

-Activate conda environment

-> conda activate rkt

 Install dependencies that are not part of Reaktoro